Find Training for Your Next Career!

 Salary

-The Bureau of Labor Statistics reported the average annual salary for pastry chefs in 2022 was $60,210.
-The BLS also states that the demand for pastry chefs is expected to increase 15 percent by 2031.
+The Bureau of Labor Statistics reported the average annual salary for pastry chefs in 2023 was $35,550 or more.
+The BLS also states that the demand for pastry chefs is expected to increase 5 percent by 2032.

 Find a pastry chef program now.